My Account Log in

 Summary:

-*Shakespeare and Spenser: Attractive Opposites* is a much-needed volume that brings together ten original papers by the experts, on the relations between Spenser and Shakespeare.
-There has been much noteworthy work on the linguistic borrowings of Shakespeare from Spenser, but the subject has never before been treated systematically, and the linguistic borrowings lead to broader-scale borrowings and influences which are treated here.
-An additional feature of the book is that for the first time a large bibliography of previous work is offered which will be of the greatest help to those who follo
+This text brings together ten chapters on the relations between Spenser and Shakespeare.
+There has been much noteworthy work on the linguistic borrowings of Shakespeare from Spenser, but the subject has never before been treated systematically, and the linguistic borrowings lead to broader-scale borrowings and influences, which are treated here.
+An additional feature of the book is that a large bibliography of previous work is offered, which will be of the greatest help to those who follow up the opportunities offered by this collection.
+The book presents new approaches, heralding a resurgence of interest in the relations between two of the greatest Renaissance English poets to a wider scholarly group and in a more systematic manner than before.
+This will be of interest to students and academics interested in Renaissance literature.

 Contents: